-Only when it becomes clear that a reunification is no longer a possibility for a child, and that there are no other biological family members able to provide care, will a child become eligible for Kansas foster care adoption following the court’s termination of parental rights.
+Only when it becomes clear that reunification is no longer a possibility for a child, and that there are no other biological family members able to provide care, will a child become eligible for Kansas foster care adoption.

-While American Adoptions focuses on the placement of healthy newborns and does not provide foster care adoption services, foster care and adoption can be great family-building options for parents in Kansas.
+While American Adoptions focuses on the placement of newborns and infants and does not provide foster care adoption services, foster care and adoption can be great family-building options for parents in Kansas.
 Here, discover the top five things you should know about foster care adoption in Kansas to determine whether it’s right for your family.

 There are three different ways to become involved in the foster care system for prospective parents, some of which involve adoption for a permanent parent-child relationship.

 Foster parents provide a temporary safe and loving home for children in Kansas foster care.
 These children need the care of a stable and supportive adult while they’re waiting to be reunited with their biological family or to be adopted.

-For those who intend to foster to adopt in Kansas, you first become a foster parent for a child with the potential to adopt them should they become eligible.
+For those who intend to foster to adopt in Kansas, you first become a foster parent for a child with the intent to adopt them should they become eligible.
 While most children in Kansas foster care don’t ever become eligible for adoption, priority when considering adoptive parents is generally given first to any other biological family members who might be able to care for the child, and then to the foster parents who’ve been caring for him or her.